fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [jseerden/IntuneBackupAndRestore](https://github.com/jseerden/IntuneBackupAndRestore) - PowerShell Module that queries Microsoft Graph, and allows for cross-tenant Backup & Restore actions of your Intune Configuration.
 - [mzmaili/TestDeviceRegConnectivity](https://github.com/mzmaili/TestDeviceRegConnectivity) - Test-DeviceRegConnectivity PowerShell script helps to test the Internet connectivity to Microsoft resources under the system context to validate the connection status when troubleshooting Hybrid Azure
 - [ThomasKur/M365Documentation](https://github.com/ThomasKur/M365Documentation) - Automatic Microsoft 365 Documentation to simplify the life of admins and consultants.
 - [ThomasKur/IntuneDocumentation](https://github.com/ThomasKur/IntuneDocumentation) - Automatic Intune Documentation to simplify the life of admins and consultants.